zgulde/cods/docs/node-movies-deployment-guide.md

 git push origin master
 ```

-When you push, you'll see the `install.sh` script running, then you should see
+When you push, you'll see the `cods.sh` script running, then you should see
 your site live!

 ## Debugging